folio-org/folio-install/runbooks/single-server/README.md

 ```

 You can also specify a different url for Okapi by using the `-o` option.
 The default value is `http://localhost:9130` if you do not specify this option.

+## Other considerations

+The [mod-data-export](https://github.com/folio-org/mod-data-export) has a temporary limitation whereby the only supported storage for exported MARC files is an AWS S3 bucket.
+Refer to their [Important notes](https://github.com/folio-org/mod-data-export#important-notes) section.

 ## Known issues